 Someone somewhere said that spiders run away from conkers like vampires from garlic.
-However, since this is not a scientifically proven method, you can use it as a distraction for your kids while you’re dealing with the spiders.
+However, since this is not a scientifically proven method, you can use it as a distraction for your kids while you’re dealing with spiders.
 Make them place a couple of conkers on the window sills, in the corners of the rooms, and in front of your house as a protective wall from the arachnids.
-Here is a funny video of kids debunking this myth.

 Natural remedies will work up to a point, but after that, if you want permanent results, it’s time to bring out the big guns.
 Those would be either a spider pest control professional or store-bought chemicals.
 Here is how to use chemicals to get rid of spiders at home:

-Similar to the diatomaceous earth, spiders need to have direct contact with insecticides in order for them to have any effect.
-That’s why you need to spray the insecticide only to the places where you know a lot of the spiders walk through.
-Always read the label before you use the product as it is a dangerous chemical that could lead to accidental poisoning.
+Similar to the diatomaceous earth, spiders need to have direct contact with insecticides for them to have any effect.
+That’s why you need to spray the insecticide only on the places where you know a lot of the spiders’ walkthroughs.
+Always read the label before you use the product, as it is a dangerous chemical that could lead to accidental poisoning.

 As for the type of insecticide you should use, slow-release kinds and wettable powders are proven to be most useful as opposed to total-release foggers, which aren’t as effective.

-If you have small kids or pets, you need to be extra careful.
+If you have small kids or pets, you must be extra careful.
 Ingesting those insecticides can be lethal and requires immediate medical assistance.
-Keep them out of children and pet reach.
+Keep them away from children and pets.